Reading Eggs Back-to-School Planning Guide

 Stay on Top of What’s New

 We’re constantly improving our programs based on your feedback.
 Check out the Reading Eggs What’s New Page, where you’ll find details about the latest releases.

-Looking for additional assistance to get you up and running with Reading Eggs and Reading Eggspress this school year?
+Looking for additional assistance to get you up and running with Reading Eggs, Reading Eggspress, and Fast Phonics this school year?
 Our Support team is here to help!
 You can reach them by email at email@example.com or phone at 877.394.6695.